WEIGHT LOSS SURGERY FINANCING:

-Citerra Finance: Citerra Finance has an easy, accessible and non-complicated process to help patients with financing.
+Citerra Finance: Citerra Finance has a comfortable, accessible and non-complicated process to help patients with financing.
 Interest rates will depend on your tier of credit score.

 - One of the benefits of Citerra Finance is that patients can also add funds for travel and spending money.

 A vast majority of bariatric patients have paid for their surgeries via private insurance, Medicaid or Medicare.
-Still, there are patients who have had to cover the surgery through alternative sources of financing.
+Still, some patients have had to cover the surgery through alternative sources of financing.
 There are also people out there who qualify for bariatric surgery but are not able to get the help they need because they are either uninsured or underinsured.

 These are the bariatric surgery financing options available.